Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Statistical application: autocovariance test

 With $\widehat{L}_{\tau}^{(m)}$, the factors can then be estimated by $\widehat{\ff}_{t}^{(m)} = \widehat{L}_{\tau}^{(m)\top} \yy_t^{(m)}$ and the high-dimensional time series can be recovered by $\widehat{\yy}_t^{(m)} = \widehat{L}_{\tau}^{(m)} \widehat{\ff}_{t}^{(m)}$.
-Hence we have estimates of the factor model that is not in the canonical form (\ref{3:canf}) and the residuals can be estimated by
+Hence we have estimates of the factor model that is not in the canonical form (\ref{canonical form 4}) and the residuals can be estimated by

-Moreover, to standardize the estimated factor model into canonical form (\ref{3:canf}), we need to find an estimate of $\Sigma_\epsilon^{(m)}$, the covariance of $\epsilonb_{t}^{(m)}$.
+Moreover, to standardize the estimated factor model into canonical form (\ref{canonical form 4}), we need to find an estimate of $\Sigma_\epsilon^{(m)}$, the covariance of $\epsilonb_{t}^{(m)}$.
 To achieve that, we can obtain an estimate of the variance of $\epsilon_{j,t}^{(m)}$ as

 And $\Sigma_\epsilon^{(m)}$ can then be estimated by \begin{remark} It is clear that for two high-dimensional time series where the estimated numbers of factors are different, i.e., $\widehat{K}_1 \ne \widehat{K}_2$, one can conclude that the two high-dimensional data follow different factor models where $\mathcal{M}\left(L^{(1)}\right) \ne \mathcal{M}\left(L^{(2)}\right)$ and the numbers of spiked eigenvalues for their autocovariance matrices are different.
 However, if we are interested in testing the equivalence for the particular spiked eigenvalue of the autocovariance matrices for two high-dimensional data, it is still possible to perform the autocovariance test even if $\widehat{K}_1 \ne \widehat{K}_2$.
-The intuition is to test whether the low-dimensional representations of both high-dimensional time series have the same autocovariance in a certain principal direction, though the data cannot be fully projected into the same temporal subspace. \end{remark}
+For example, in analyzing mortality data, the first factor represents human characteristics that lead the trend of mortality improvement across ages \citep[see][for example]{lee_modeling_1992, LiLee2005}.
+Testing the equivalence of the first eigenvalue of autocovariance matrices across countries or regions may tell whether human characteristics are of the same importance in affecting mortality rates across countries.
+In meteorology, \citet{ZHANG2022151} study the joint prediction of temperature from multi-stations, where the autocovariance test can be applied since the spiked eigenvalues measure the extent of co-movements of temperature from multi-stations.
+When predicting human trajectory in crowded spaces \citep[see,][for example]{Alexandre2016}, the spiked eigenvalues can be considered for testing the equivalence of the importance of common sense rules and social conventions in different scenarios.
+Therefore, The autocovariance test performed based on the first several factors is in its own interest, even if $\widehat{K}_1 \ne \widehat{K}_2$. \end{remark}

 \item[]\textbf{Step 2}: Standardizing factor models to the canonical form.

 With $\widehat{L}_{\tau}^{(m)}$ and $\widehat{\Sigma}_\epsilon^{(m)}$, we can now standardize the estimated factor models (\ref{3:estf}) to fulfill the canonical form.
 Firstly, we define a $N_m \times N_m$ matrix $\pM_\tau^{(m)} = \left(\widehat{L}_{\tau}^{(m)},\zero_{p_m+K_m-\widehat{K}_m} \right)$.
 Then we can define $\widetilde{\yy}_t^{(m)} \coloneqq \left(\widehat{\Sigma}_\epsilon^{(m)}\right)^{-1/2} \pM_\tau^{(m)\top} \yy_t^{(m)}$ for the normalized data and $\tu_t^{(m)} \coloneqq \left(\widehat{\Sigma}_\epsilon^{(m)}\right)^{-1/2} \hu_t^{(m)}$ for the normalized residuals.
 By left multiplying $\left(\widehat{\Sigma}_\epsilon^{(m)}\right)^{-1/2} \pM_\tau^{(m)\top}$, the estimated factor model is reduced to